draperkm/draperkm/README.md

 # Hi there 👋

 **Machine Learning Engineer**.

-Machine Learning is a bunch of Tensors and a bunch of operations that make use of linear algebra to obtain distilled information from data.
+Machine Learning is a bunch of tensors and a bunch of linear algebra operations made to obtain distilled information from data.

 I focus on: